What is a quantity surveyor?

 How do you become a quantity surveyor?

-To become a qualified quantity surveyor, you’ll need to complete a degree or higher education course which is accredited by the Institution for Chartered Surveyors (RICS).
+To become a qualified quantity surveyor, you'll need to complete a relevant or related degree or higher education course, ideally accredited by the Institution for Chartered Surveyors (RICS).

 AG Surveying (AGS) works with local Hertfordshire based universities to offer work experience and placements for students currently studying to become qualified surveyors.